rahulgopinath/rahulgopinath.github.io/_posts/2018-09-16-writing-a-mutation-engine.markdown

 def result_mutate(v): return not v
 ```
-Now, simply executing `python3 mutated.triangle.py` will execute our mutation analysis ,and leave the results under `.pids`. each pid should have at least one result that differs from the parent to indicate its killing.
+Now, simply executing `python3 mutated.triangle.py` will execute our mutation analysis ,and leave the results under `.pids`. each PID should have at least one result that differs from the parent to indicate its killing.
 If not, it is still alive.

 ```bash
 $ python3 mutated.triangle.py